Sell My SaaS Business – AI-Powered Brokerage & Valuation

 How much is my SaaS business worth?

 Valuation is a multiple of revenue or profitability adjusted for growth, churn/retention, NRR, LTV:CAC, margins, and risk.
-Get a defensible range via our AI-powered valuation.
+We produce a defensible range using AI-assisted comps and sensitivities.

 How do you value a SaaS business (methodology)?